mrmario619/dockmapper/README.md

 - `docker build -t dockmapper .`

+## Prepping for the Scan

+- Open a terminal session or editor
+- Create a file within the `PWD` named `InputFile`
+- An output file will be created with the name of `OutputFile`

 ## Docker Run Example

 - `docker run -v $PWD:/root dockmapper:latest /root/InputList /root/OutputFile`

+## After the Scan Completes

+- You can type `open OutoutFile.html` on the terminal to have the report open in your default browser

 ## ToDo